zbirenbaum/SealFaceRecognition/README.md

 3. Make sure that your training data is in the Download folder and is named 'Final_Training_Data'.
 You should also make sure that no files/folders within Final_Training_Data has a space in their names.
 In a SEPARATE terminal window, run `cd ~/Downloads/` to change directory.
 Run
-`scp -i YOURNAME_id_rsa.txt -r PHOTOFOLDER/ YOURNAME@gpu-1.colgate.edu:/data/YOURNAME_workspace/SealFaceRecognition/data/unprocessed`
+`scp -i kingram_id_rsa.txt -r PHOTOFOLDER/ kingram@gpu-1.colgate.edu:/data/kingram_workspace/SealFaceRecognition/data/unprocessed`
 to copy the photos to AWS
 4. In the other terminal window still logged into AWS, run `cd SealFaceRecognition` to change directory
 5. Create a virtual environment by running: